databricks/devrel/2020-04-22 | Machine Learning with scikit-learn/README.md

 2020-04-22 | [Watch the video]() | This folder contains the presentation and sample notebooks

-Join us for a three part learning series: *Introduction to Data Analysis for Aspiring Data Scientists*.
-This is the second of three (maybe four, depending on what you all think!) online workshops for anyone and everyone interested in learning about data analysis.
+Join us for a four part learning series: *Introduction to Data Analysis for Aspiring Data Scientists*.
+This is the third of four online workshops for anyone and everyone interested in learning about data analysis.
 No previous programming experience required.

 **Part 3: Machine Learning with scikit-learn**